uptonking/note4yaoo/lib-db-indexeddb-blog.md

 - When you use IndexedDB in a browser, there is of course no way to split the load between the client and other servers.
 - Partitioning the documents horizontally into multiple IndexedDB stores, has shown to have a big performance improvement in write- and read operations while only increasing initial pageload slightly.
-  - sharding should always be done by IDBObjectStore and not by database.
+  - sharding should always be done by `IDBObjectStore` and not by database.
-  - Running a batched cursor over the whole dataset with 10 store shards in parallel is about 28% faster then running it over a single store.
+  - 👉🏻 Running a batched cursor over the whole dataset with 10 store shards in parallel is about 28% faster then running it over a single store.
 - As downside, getting 10k documents by their id is slower when it has to run over the shards.

 ## Custom Indexes